 donation.
-Contributors of \$25 or more will receive a beautiful, personalized fourcolor Certificate of Appreciation individually autographed by our Grand Exalted Ellis Island.
-Our Order is the first frater- Ruler, Frank O. Garland.
+Contributors of \$25 or more will receive a beautiful, personalized fourcolor Certificate of Appreciation individually autographed by our Grand Exalted Ruler, Frank O. Garland.
 You may also purchase the Certificate as a gift for family and friends.
 Suitable for framing and display in home or office.